jorgehenriqueEG/jorgehenriqueEG/README.md

 # Hi there! 👋 I'm Jorge Henrique de Araujo Vitorino (@jorgehenriqueEG)

-- 👀 I’m interested in:
+👀 I’m interested in:
-  HTML, CSS, Technology, programming, and system development.
-Currently, I’m focused on Artificial Intelligence, Machine Learning, and DevOps.
-I also have a strong interest in manhwas,some sports and some games.
+HTML, CSS, technology, programming, and system development.
+Currently, I’m focusing on Artificial Intelligence, Machine Learning, and DevOps.
+I have a strong interest in Python, Java, and JavaScript, and I’m always looking to improve my skills in modern software engineering practices.
 - 🌱 I’m currently learning:
   I'm in my 5th semester of Computer Engineering at Uniube, studying AI/ML, DevOps, and Unity programming.
 Additionally, I’m improving my skills in Java and Python.